coocos/advent-of-code-2020/README.md

 ## How to run the solutions

-To run a solution for a given day:
+All the solutions are standalone Python scripts without any external dependencies.
+So for example to run a solution for day 24:

 ```bash
 python aoc/day24/puzzle.py